Blogs

 Tempted?
 Of course you are!
 This guide to Corfu will run through all you need to know about the island, from the best time to visit to the top beaches and things to do.
 Let's begin…

-Where is Corfu, exactly?
+Where is Corfu, Exactly?

 Corfu doglegs through the end of the Adriatic Sea into the top of the Ionian Sea.
 It's Greece's northwesternmost major island, a place closer to Italy than to Athens (the tip of Puglia is about 65 miles west).
 The port of Igoumenitsa is the nearest departure point on the mainland, and where most of the ferries to Corfu will leave from.
 The far north-eastern side of Corfu comes super close to Albania, with a strait that's a mere 1.5 miles at its narrowest point separating the two.